Skip to main content

 • Objects created through UGC will not have any function

 • Objects created through UGC must be decorative or environmental, and may not be alive.
 Animals, people, and other living beings are not suitable for UGC and will likely be denied.
-Some latitude may be considered, as in a goldfish bowl with an endlessly circling goldfish
+(Small 'toy-looking' animals may be accepted)

 • A maximum of 3 submissions concurrently under review are allowed at any given time